pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `41s`
 - It is required to set this value larger than twice of the Raft election timeout.

-### `max-txn-time-use`
+### `max-txn-ttl`

-- The maximum execution time allowed for a single transaction.
+- The longest time that a single transaction can hold locks.
+If this time is exceeded, the locks of a transaction might be cleared by other transactions so that this transaction cannot be successfully committed.
-- Default value: `590`
+- Default value: `600000`
-- unit: second
+- Unit: Millisecond
+- The transaction that holds locks longer than this time can only be committed or rolled back.
+The commit might not be successful.

 ### `max-batch-size`